Here are some of the most common myths that surround rape and sexual assault:

 Myth Men who rape are sexually frustrated / do not have the opportunity to have sex with a willing partner.

 Fact Men who rape are as likely as any other man to be cohabiting or having a significant relationship with a woman.
 More than one in five women are raped by their partners or their husbands.
 Women who work as prostitutes or in the sex industry are usually dismissed as rape victims because of bias by the police, criminal justice system, juries and society in general.

-Myth Women make up stories about being raped. .
+Myth Women often make up stories or lie about being raped.

 Myth Women cannot rape other women

 Fact Only a man can commit the offence of Rape [Sec 1 (1) SOA 2003] as the penetration has to be with a penis.
 However, both women and men may experience rape.
 If the penetration is with something other than a penis, then the offence is assault by penetration.
 See Rape and the Law section.